jessicarubinwilliams/order-pizza/README.md

 ## Description

-_This is a an independent project for Week 1 of [Epicodus](https://www.epicodus.com/)'s [Intermediate JavaScript Course](https://www.learnhowtoprogram.com/intermediate-javascript)._
+_This is an independent project for the Object Oriented JavaScript section of [Epicodus](https://www.epicodus.com/)'s [Intermediate JavaScript Course](https://www.learnhowtoprogram.com/intermediate-javascript)._

 _The Project Prompt:_
 _Pizza Parlor_